triton-inference-server/pytriton/docs/quick_start.md

 pip install torch
 ```

-In the next step define the `Linear` model:
+In the next step, define the `Linear` model:

 ```python
 import torch